LondheShubham153/90DaysOfDevOps/2023/day05/tasks.md

 2. Create a Script to backup all your work done till now.

-Backups are an important part of DevOps Engineers day to Day activities The video in References will help you to understand How a DevOps Engineer takes backups (it can feel a bit difficult but keep trying, Nothing is impossible.)
+Backups are an important part of DevOps Engineer's day to Day activities The video in References will help you to understand How a DevOps Engineer takes backups (it can feel a bit difficult but keep trying, Nothing is impossible.)
 Watch [this video](https://youtu.be/aolKiws4Joc)